Skip to main content

 Suited for Good is a program started by the co-founder of Tom Nox Men’s Shop, BJ Stringham, as a way to give back to low-income persons who have made strides towards self-sufficiency.
 Our case managers apply to the program on behalf of clients, who, if selected, are treated to a custom fitting and unique experience that ends with a professional suit for the client.
 Many of our clients have received this personalized and unique service.

 DoTERRA provided the funding to construct the new community center located behind our main building which provides additional partner space, educational rooms, and space for regular volunteer opportunities for clients.
 Our volunteer coordinator and employees from DoTERRA sponsor monthly volunteer activities that benefit the community.
 Projects have included the assembly of care kits for the homeless, quilts for the elderly, and projects for non-profits serving third world countries.
-The purpose is to provide a productive avenue for our clients to give back in return for the generosity of services provided by and through the community.

 BYU students and faculty periodically provide outreach and personal research services to our clients in the creation of a 4-generation family tree chart.
 The project is intended to assist clients to reconnect to community and family through family history research.